shadow/shadow-plugin-bitcoin/README.md

 # Setup plug-in and custom build requirements

 After installing the shadow simulator, you will need to install Shadow plug-in for Bitcoin.
-There are several custom build requirements which we will build from the `build` directory:
+We will build from the `build` directory:

 ```
 git clone https://github.com/shadow/shadow-plugin-bitcoin.git